Linga101/Aunt_Joy_Restaurant/HARMONY_CHECK_REPORT.md

 ## ✅ OVERALL VERDICT: **APPLICATION IS IN HARMONY** ✅

-Your application structure maintains excellent integration between web pages, buttons, controllers, and the new functions file.
+The application structure maintains excellent integration between web pages, buttons, controllers, and the new functions file.
 All components work well together.

 ---